rOY369/Docs/work/IoT/roadmap discussion.md

 	- Team will spend 1.5 months to come up with this process.
 	- Next 1.5 months will be spent on taking some services through this process.
 	- Exact number and which services will be decided based upon the process needs (time and effort) and service condition.
-	- Services which could be considered
+	- Services which will be considered to work upon through the process :
+		-